jokob-sk/NetAlertX/dockerfiles/README.md

 ### Config (`pialert.conf`)

-- If unavailable, the app generates a default `pialert.conf` and `pialert.db` file om teh first run.
+- If unavailable, the app generates a default `pialert.conf` and `pialert.db` file on the first run.
-- The preferred way is to manage the configuration via Settings in the UI.
+- The preferred way is to manage the configuration via the Settings section in the UI.
 - You can modify [pialert.conf](https://github.com/jokob-sk/Pi.Alert/tree/main/config) directly, if needed.

 #### Important settings